Switzerland: Freezing Orders and Asset Tracing

 Lugano Convention titles

-To serve as attachment ground, the foreign judgment must be enforceable.
-There is a debate as to whether a declaration of recognition and enforceability needs to be admitted in a binding form, or whether the plaintiff should be allowed to ask the competent judge to recognise the judgment as a preliminary issue in the course of the attachment proceedings.38 While this question has not yet been decided, it appears that the Swiss Federal Supreme court tends to the view that judgments subject to the 2007 Lugano Convention require full-fledged recognition proceedings.39 Until the Swiss Federal Supreme Court passes a clear verdict on the matter, most creditors will file for an attachment order and request recognition of a Lugano decision in parallel to exequatur proceedings.
+To serve as an attachment ground, the foreign judgment must be enforceable.
+There is a debate as to whether a declaration of recognition and enforceability needs to be admitted in a binding form, or whether the plaintiff should be allowed to ask the competent judge to recognise the judgment as a preliminary issue in the course of the attachment proceedings.
+While this question has not yet been decided, it appears that the Swiss Federal Supreme Court tends to the view that judgments subject to the 2007 Lugano Convention require fully fledged recognition proceedings.
+Until the Swiss Federal Supreme Court passes a clear verdict on the matter, most creditors will file for an attachment order and request recognition of a Lugano decision in parallel to exequatur proceedings.

 The exequatur proceedings under the Lugano Convention are straightforward: the creditor must file the original or an authentic copy of the relevant decision and a certificate that confirms, among other things, the enforceability of this judgment in its state of origin.
 No legalisation or similar formalities are required.
 At this stage of proceedings, the court will only review whether the creditor has complied with the formal requirements of the Lugano Convention.
 It will not verify whether the court of origin had jurisdiction or whether there are grounds for non-recognition pursuant to article 34 of the Lugano Convention.
 The court is even prohibited from reviewing the judgment as to its substance.